mergewayhq/mergeway-cli/docs/arch/schema-spec.md

         name: Tools Team
 ```

 `identifier` accepts either a plain string (e.g., `identifier: id`) or a mapping with `field`, optional `generated`, and `pattern` keys when you need additional behavior.
+The `generated` flag is advisory for tooling; the CLI still expects identifiers to be supplied (inline or via `--id`).
 Field entries also accept the shorthand `field: type` when no other metadata is needed; these default to optional fields.

 Inline records declared under `data` are optional and most useful for tiny lookup sets or bootstrapping demos without creating separate files.